-The Systems returned -7.1%, gross of fees, for the fiscal year ending June 30, 2022.
-By comparison, the median public fund in the comparative universe returned -7.4% for the period.
-The Systems' allocation to real assets is higher than many of its peers, and the real assets exposure was a positive contributor to performance.
-Private Equity was the strongest contributor to absolute performance for the year, returning 29.1% gross of fees.

-For the five-year period ending June 30, 2022, the Systems returned 7.3% gross of fees per annum.
-As you can see in the chart below, this was an above average return, ahead of the median public fund rate of return, but with a higher level of volatility than the average public fund.
+The Systems returned 9.6%, net of fees, for the fiscal year ending June 30, 2023.
+By comparison, the median public fund in the comparative universe returned 7.7% for the period.
+For the five-year period ending June 30, 2023, the Systems returned 7.2% net of fees per annum.
+As can be seen in the chart below, this was an above average return, ahead of the median public fund rate of return, but with a higher level of volatility than the average public fund.